 Bert I. Gordon’s aesthetically-linked giant man trilogy of The Cyclops (1957), The Amazing Colossal Man (1957) and its sequel, War of the Colossal Beast (1958), contain all the spectacle one hopes to enjoy from ‘50s science-fiction monster pictures.
 Radiation, overgrown monsters and their awesome destructive powers are all key ingredients.
 While The Cyclops and War of the Colossal Beast are entertaining pictures that sometimes come close to interesting ideas about the loss of identity, it is The Amazing Colossal Man that explores that theme most cogently.

 The film’s dissection of mankind’s changed position in a post-nuclear world affords it a striking maturity that may surprise viewers who’ve come for the ballyhoo offered by American International Pictures.
 Obviously, such ballyhoo is integral to these films’ cultural longevity, but there is much more that lies beneath the fabulous tagline of, “Growing…!
 To a giant…!
 To a monster…!
 To a behemoth…!”

 The Amazing Colossal Man opens with the testing of a new weapon: a plutonium bomb.
 After the bomb is triggered but fails to detonate, Colonel Glenn Manning (Glenn Langan) sees a civilian plane crash into the testing ground.
 Despite orders to stay put, Glenn runs out of his trench shelter to try and help the pilot.
 As he approaches, the plutonium bomb finally explodes.
 Manning is almost burned to death but miraculously survives.
 The morning after his admittance to hospital, his skin has somehow healed with no scarring whatsoever.
-In the following days, Manning begins to grow larger by six to ten feet per day.
+In the following days, Manning starts growing by six to ten feet per day.
 Eventually, his mind begins to deteriorate as he struggles to adjust to his new scale.

 The loss of self is the film’s key exploration.
 Glenn Manning outgrows his world and all that was familiar to him becomes alien and incomprehensible.
 In a particularly poignant moment, his fiancé, Carol (Cathy Downs), recalls times they spent together.
 Glenn struggles to remember and laments that, “time’s lost all perspective, it’s been a lifetime since that explosion.
 Everything that happened before seems…another world, another life.”